CommonAccord/Site-Org/Doc/Boehmig/techstars-note/note-purchase-agreement.md

 4.5.Ti=Accredited Investor Status

-4.5.sec=Each {Purchaser} is an “accredited investor” as such term is defined in Rule 501 under the Act.
+4.5.sec=Each {Purchaser} is an "accredited investor" as such term is defined in Rule 501 under the Act.

 4.=[01/Agt/Bit/Outline/1-5.Secs]

 5.Ti=FURTHER AGREEMENTS

-5.1.Ti=“Market Stand-Off” Agreement
+5.1.Ti="Market Stand-Off" Agreement

-5.1.sec=Each {Purchaser} agrees that such {Purchaser} shall not sell, transfer, make any short sale of, grant any option for the purchase of, or enter into any hedging or similar transaction with the same economic effect as a sale, any {Common_Stock} (or other securities) of the {Company} held by such {Purchaser} (other than those included in the registration) during the 180-day period following the effective date of the {Company}’s first firm commitment underwritten public offering of its {Common_Stock} registered under the Securities Act (or such longer period as the underwriters or the {Company} shall request in order to facilitate compliance with FINRA Rule 2711 or NYSE Member Rule 472 or any successor or similar rule or regulation), provided that all officers and directors of the {Company} are bound by and have entered into similar agreements.
-Each {Purchaser} agrees to execute and deliver such other agreements as may be reasonably requested by the {Company} or the underwriters that are consistent with the {Purchaser}’s obligations under Section 5.1 or that are necessary to give further effect to this Section 5.1.
-In addition, if requested by the {Company} or the representative of the underwriters of Common Stock (or other securities) of the {Company}, each {Purchaser} shall provide, within 10 days of such request, such information as may be required by the {Company} or such representative in connection with the completion of any public offering of the {Company}’s securities pursuant to a registration statement filed under the Act.
+5.1.sec=Each {Purchaser} agrees that such {Purchaser} shall not sell, transfer, make any short sale of, grant any option for the purchase of, or enter into any hedging or similar transaction with the same economic effect as a sale, any {Common_Stock} (or other securities) of the {Company} held by such {Purchaser} (other than those included in the registration) during the 180-day period following the effective date of the {Company}'s first firm commitment underwritten public offering of its {Common_Stock} registered under the Securities Act (or such longer period as the underwriters or the {Company} shall request in order to facilitate compliance with FINRA Rule 2711 or NYSE Member Rule 472 or any successor or similar rule or regulation), provided that all officers and directors of the {Company} are bound by and have entered into similar agreements.
+Each {Purchaser} agrees to execute and deliver such other agreements as may be reasonably requested by the {Company} or the underwriters that are consistent with the {Purchaser}'s obligations under Section 5.1 or that are necessary to give further effect to this Section 5.1.
+In addition, if requested by the {Company} or the representative of the underwriters of Common Stock (or other securities) of the {Company}, each {Purchaser} shall provide, within 10 days of such request, such information as may be required by the {Company} or such representative in connection with the completion of any public offering of the {Company}'s securities pursuant to a registration statement filed under the Act.
 The obligations described in this Section 5.1 shall not apply to a registration relating solely to employee benefit plans on Form S-1 or Form S-8 or similar forms that may be promulgated in the future, or a registration relating solely to a transaction on Form S-4 or similar forms that may be promulgated in the future.

 5.2.Ti=Further Assurances